Racism is alive and well in the United States of America.

 Reflection: As long as there is “othering” racism, sexism, anti-Semitism, and the other “isms” this will continue.
 Yes!
-New laws will be instituted and many will consider that a victory.
-However, we are far away from raising consciousness and changing hearts and minds.
+New laws will be instituted, and many will consider that a victory.
+However, we are far from raising consciousness and changing hearts and minds.
 This is where the real work is.

-Offering: If every faith-based and non-faith-based community joined hands and “took the knee” in prayer outside every police station, every City Hall and before the Halls of Congress daily, maybe a shift in consciousness can occur.
+Offering: If every faith-based and non-faith-based community joined hands and “took the knee” in prayer outside every police station, every City Hall, and before the Halls of Congress daily, maybe a shift in consciousness could occur.
 However, this approach needs determination, patience, self-control, and above all, remaining committed to eradicating racism and not being distracted by the noise.

 Here is the Sikh prayer of justice as we take the knee:

 ਗਰੀਬਾ ਉਪਰਿ ਜਿ ਖਿੰਜੈ ਦਾੜੀ ॥

 ਪਾਰਬ੍ਰਹਮਿ ਸਾ ਅਗਨਿ ਮਹਿ ਸਾੜੀ ॥੧॥